Thammasat University: Faculty of Liberal Arts

-Widely-known as one of the leading departments in Thailand with a wide range of prestigious academic programmes, the English Department at TU was founded in 1970 and has then developed in teaching and learning as well as researching.
-Today, the English Department offers an undergraduate programme (Rangsit Centre) in translation, linguistics, intercultural communication, and literature.
-Students in the undergraduate programme have the opportunity to engage in a number of extracurricular activities, internship programme and academic events, including special lectures and exchange programmes.
+Widely known as one of the leading departments in Thailand with a wide range of prestigious academic programs, the English Department at TU was founded in 1970 and has since developed in teaching and learning as well as research.
+Today, the English Department offers an undergraduate program (Rangsit Centre) in translation, linguistics, intercultural communication, and literature.
+Students in the undergraduate program have the opportunity to engage in some extracurricular activities, internship programs, and academic events, including special lectures and exchange programs.

-In addition to the BA curriculum, the English Department supports higher interdisciplinary programmes (Tha Prachan Centre) offering the MA-PhD programmes in English Language Studies, the MA program in English-Thai Translation and the Graduate Diploma programme in English for Business and Management.
+In addition to the BA curriculum, the English Department supports higher interdisciplinary programs (Tha Prachan Centre) offering the MA-PhD programs in English Language Studies, the MA program in English-Thai Translation, and the Graduate Diploma program in English for Business and Management.